 - How does refrigeration help?
 Refrigeration prevents the growth of bacteria, although not indefinitely as the occasional science experiment at the back of my refrigerator (a/k/a a forgotten container of leftovers from a long forgotten meal) attest.

 What advice from Nestlé wouldn’t I follow?
-On its site, the company says:
+On its site, the company says (paraphrased):

-But leaving a pumpkin pie on the counter for 4 hours is against the recommendations of the American Egg Board and the FDA.
-Both of them recommend refrigerating home-baked pumpkin pies within 2 hours.
+But the American Egg Board and the FDA do not recommend leaving a pumpkin pie on the counter for 4 hours.
+Both recommend refrigerating home-baked pumpkin pies within 2 hours.
 The Q&A does refer specifically to cooling after baking, and the Egg Board and FDA recommendations are more general.

 Still I’d go with the shorter time, especially because bacteria like warmer temperatures.
-Leaving the pie out for 4 hours might not sicken you or your guests, but do you really want to take that risk?
+While you might not sicken your guests by leaving the pie out for 4 hours, do you really want to take that risk?